A guide on how to eat chia seeds

 You must soak chia seeds before consuming, at least 20-30 minutes in liquid.
 Chia seeds will expand to up to 10-12 times their weight.
 Make sure to add liquid to them before consuming.

 After they have already expanded they are safe to eat and will easily be digested.
 Maybe a tablespoon of chia seeds looks like a small amount but due to its high soluble fiber content, they expand quickly when mixed with water and form a thick gel-like formation, and expanding in your stomach.

 It’s important to note that when you eat chia seeds, it is recommended to drink plenty of water throughout the day to keep your body hydrated because during digestion chia seeds absorb water from your body.

 Ground – You can also grind chia seeds in a blender or coffee grinder to break down the hard outer shell.
 Ground chia seeds can be used as flour in gluten-free recipes.
 You can make pancakes, muffins, bread, and even pasta.
 After grinding it’s recommended to store them in a sealed glass container in your refrigerator or freezer.

-How to soak chia seeds in the water?
+How to soak chia seeds in water?

 Soaking chia seeds into water is the simplest way to eat them.
 To soak chia seeds in water simply mix them in a 1:10 ratio of chia to water and let them sit for 30 minutes to two hours.

-This is equal to one and a half tablespoon of chia seeds in one cup of water.
+This is equal to one and a half tablespoons of chia seeds in one cup of water.
 They are ready for eating when you get gel-like formation and not be too watery.
 Soaked chia seeds can last up to five days refrigerated.